mongodb/docs/source/migrate-to-pymongo4.rst

 Collection.save is removed
 ..........................

-Removed :meth:`pymongo.collection.Collection.save`.
-Applications will get better performance using :meth:`~pymongo.collection.Collection.insert_one` to insert a new document and :meth:`~pymongo.collection.Collection.update_one` to update an existing document.
+Removed :py:meth:`pymongo.collection.Collection.save`.
+Applications will get better performance using :py:meth:`~pymongo.collection.Collection.insert_one` to insert a new document and :py:meth:`~pymongo.collection.Collection.update_one` to update an existing document.
 Code like this::

   doc = collection.find_one({"_id": "some id"})